 Search Institute views peer-to-peer relationships as an integral part of young people’s web of developmental relationships.
 Our research and development efforts focus on understanding the dynamics of these relationships, their role in positive development and thriving, and how they can best be enhanced in schools and other programs.

 Dr. Barbara B. Varenhorst

-Search Institute’s strategic focus on peer relationships builds on the passion and legacy of Dr. Barbara Varenhorst, one of the founders of the peer helping movement and a long-time Search Institute board member.
-Barbara has been instrumental in designing and launching this focus area within Search Institute’s broader focus on developmental relationships.
-She is author of Search Institute’s resource, Training Peer Helpers: Coaching Youth to Communicate, Solve Problems, and Make Decisions.
+Search Institute’s strategic focus on peer relationships builds on the passion and legacy of the late Dr. Barbara Varenhorst (1928 – 2021).
+Dr. Varenhorst was one of the founders of the peer helping movement and a long-time Search Institute board member and partner.
+Barbara was instrumental in designing and launching Search Institute’s strategic focus on peer relationships as part of our broader developmental relationships agenda.
+She wrote Search Institute’s resource, Training Peer Helpers: Coaching Youth to Communicate, Solve Problems, and Make Decisions.